alajmo/sake/docs/command-reference.md

 ### Options

 ```
   -h, --help                   help for ssh
+  -i, --identity-file string   set identity file for all servers
+      --password string        set ssh password for all servers
 ```

 ## gen